jes/ngindock/README.md

 It stops the old container immediately after directing traffic to the new one, without waiting to account for any in-flight sessions that might still be being handled by the old container.

+There's not yet any way to run Ngindock in a "dry-run" mode that would tell you what it would do without doing it.

 The code that rewrites `nginx.conf` is really bad.
 It will strip all your comments.
 If the "server" directives under your "upstream" look a bit funny then it will mess up the file in confusing ways.